 Similar to any other relationship, care can be expressed in large and small gestures.
 You can endear yourself to some employees hosting regular team events, while other employees prefer to be a part of the committee that plans those team events.
 Are your values in line with your team?
 Creating charitable or volunteer opportunities can help ensure cultural alignment.

-Similar to how you customize your compensation packages to match your staff, you should take the same approach with company get-togethers.
+Similar to how you customize your compensation packages to match your team, you should take the same approach with company get-togethers.

 Team Fortress 2 Nights at Vidyard

 Vidyard is a good example of a company that successfully transformed their company events from stereotypical startup bro-culture to reflect their more diverse workforce.
 Since the inception of the company, Thursdays at Vidyard, meant Team Fortress 2 Night (TF2 Night).
-Pizza and drinks are provided and staff hang out after hours to bond and play—you guessed it—Team Fortress 2, a first-person shooter game.
+Pizza and drinks are provided and the team hangs out after hours to bond and play—you guessed it—Team Fortress 2, a first-person shooter game.

 As the company grew and changed from a company of 20-something guys into a more diverse workforce, so did TF2 Night.
 While the Thursday night team event is still referred to as TF2 Night, Team Fortress 2 hasn’t been played in years — instead board games are played, people listen to music and others just like to hang out and eat pizza.

-Beyond TF2 Night, Vidyard’s annual Kidyard event, a version of a company picnic, sees the children of staff and childless employees alike playing in rented bouncy castles.
+Beyond TF2 Night, Vidyard’s annual Kidyard event, a version of a company picnic, sees the children of the team and childless employees alike playing in rented bouncy castles.
 Pancake breakfasts have replaced bar crawls.
 As your workforce evolves, so should your company culture.

 Donut Chats at Wagepoint